litmanovitziv/File-Handling/README.md

 5-Copy from file
 6-Quit

-Use an array with the above menu names and pointers to a functions.
 Each function described below should get filename as a parameter.
-If filename cannot be opened for reading and writing print an error message and exit.
+If filename cannot be opened for reading and writing, the program prints an error message and exit.

 <table>
 <tr>